SillyTavern/SillyTavern-Docs/Extras/Installation/Common Problems.md

 > ERROR: No matching distribution found for torch==2.0.0+cu117

-Mac does not support CUDA, so torch packages should be installed without CUDA support:
+Mac does not support CUDA, so torch packages should be installed without CUDA support.

-1. Open requirements.txt and requirements-complete.txt files with a Text Editor app.
-2. Remove all `+cu117` parts from the package versions.
-Example: `torch==2.0.0+cu117` => `torch==2.0.0`
-3. Run `pip install -r requirements.txt` again (change to `requirements-complete.txt` if needed).
+Install the requirements using the `requirements-silicon.txt` file instead.

 ---

 ### Missing modules?

-* You must specify a list of module names in your python commandline, with the `--enable-modules` modifier.
+* You must specify a list of module names in your Python command line, with the `--enable-modules` modifier.
 * See [Modules](https://docs.sillytavern.app/extras/installation/#decide-which-module-to-use) section.

 ---